dantheman213/reddit-post-crawler-video-generator/README.md

 ### Examples

 ```
-./rpcvg <reddit subreddit/highlight-duration>
+./rpcvg <reddit subreddit/filter(s)>
 ex: ./rpcvg BetterEveryLoop,week
+ex: ./rpcvg BetterEveryLoop,week,all
+ex: ./rpcvg BetterEveryLoop,week NatureGifs,week,month

-Highlight Duration: hour,day,week,month,year,all
+Filter: hour,day,week,month,year,all
   - Example: Content from the last [week] only.
 ```

 ##### Run with multiple ingestions

-All videos from all subs will be aggregated into a single comnpilation video.
+All videos from all subs will be aggregated into a single compilation video.

 ```
 docker ... dantheman213/rpcvg:latest \